timgoellner/timgoellner/README.md

 - 🔭 I’m currently working on a searching SaaS
 - 👨‍💻 In my free time, I play games and do competitive swimming
-- 🌱 I enjoy learning low-level technology
+- 🌱 I love learning low-level technology

 ---